 The accrued royalty liability is valued using level 3 inputs.
-Additional disclosure regarding the valuation methods is included in Note 11.
+Additional disclosure regarding the valuation methods is included in Note 10.

-There were no significant transfers between levels 1, 2 or 3 during fiscal 2020, nor fiscal 2019.
+There were no significant transfers between levels 1, 2 or 3 during the three months ended July 31, 2020, nor during the prior fiscal year.

-22. CORONAVIRUS ("COVID-19") IMPACT
+17. CORONAVIRUS ("COVID-19") IMPACT